Ghostbird/ing-credit-card-transactions-export/README.md

     npx tsx main.ts INFILE > OUTFILE
     npx tsx main.tx < INFILE > OUTFILE
     ```

+Note: If you do not specify any input file and you just run `npx tsx main.ts` your terminal will wait for input.
+You can then paste (or type if you'd like to) the HTML.

 ## Data structure

 Note that there are two types of credit card transactions.
 Those in your native currency, and those in a foreign currency.
 The former ones only fill the first few columns of the CSV.
 The latter contains information about the target currency and amount, exchange rate and conversion fees.